RedCarpetUp/ThisIsTheWay/code/wsl.md

 When you run Windows Terminal - it lets you choose which kind of shell to run.
 Choose Powershell (for now).
 Later you will choose Ubuntu.

+To customize Windows Terminal, do the following
+- Open Windows Terminal as administrator.
+You can do this by right clicking on Windows Terminal and choosing "run as administrator"
+- Run in Windows Terminal Powershell `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`
+- `Install-Module posh-git -Scope CurrentUser`
+- `Install-Module oh-my-posh -Scope CurrentUser`
+- `Install-Module -Name PSReadLine -Scope CurrentUser -Force -SkipPublisherCheck`
+- `Import-Module oh-my-posh`
+- `Set-PoshPrompt -Theme Aliens`

 **OS Requirements**

 Windows 10.
 Version 1903 or higher, with Build 18362 or higher.